bekatom/caniuse/README.md

 # caniuse.js.
-Detect new browser features if it's supported
+Detecting new html5 and Js features

 Often we are looking new html5 or js features at [caniuse.js](http://caniuse.com/) to determine if i can use this feature or not for my production code.